digital-clinical-safety-alliance/digital-clinical-safety-platform/mkdocs_dcsp/docs/index.md

 ## Get Started

 Ready to transform your clinical safety documentation?
 Visit our [GitHub repository](https://github.com/digital-clinical-safety-alliance/digital-clinical-safety-platform) to explore the DCSP, download the code, and contribute to the project.
 Better yet, contact us at [dcsp.information@gmail.com](mailto:dcsp.information@gmail.com) to see how we can provide you the service of the DCSP.

 Together, we can build safer, more efficient digital health systems.

+## Paper in submission

+The work covering the development and testing of the DCSP is currently being submitted.
+Here you can download the [DCSP paper](../assets/dcsp-paper.pdf){:download="DCSP paper"}.

 ## Table Of Contents